 The reason why almost all the leading businesses in their respective sectors are offering different resources is simple.
 With the optimum use of technology, these enterprises can scale up their operations.

 Likewise, it will be greatly beneficial for higher education institutions to reach out to more students in this manner.
-And as students increasingly undertake these courses, they are bound to recommend similar resources to their peers using a word-of-mouth marketing mechanism.
+As students increasingly undertake these courses, they are bound to recommend similar resources to their peers using a word-of-mouth marketing mechanism.

 It is known to organically improve the brand image of the institution to a great extent.
-LMS is such an example of a technology that can truly enable academic institutions to reach their potential learners and deliver academic content in a professional manner.
+LMS is such an example of a technology that can truly enable academic institutions to reach their potential learners and professionally deliver academic content.

 Technology is evolving at such a great pace that it has become vital to compete with the other players in the industry.
 This can only be possible if higher education establishments collaborate with ed-tech enterprises equipped with the knowledge of the latest developments in the industry.

-As these businesses are focused on gaining valuable consumer insights, they can assist the institutions to set up state-of-the-art technological systems.
+As these businesses are focused on gaining valuable consumer insights, they can assist the institutions in setting up state-of-the-art technological systems.
 For instance, when the pandemic hit, many colleges collaborated with ed-tech companies that offered Artificial Intelligence (AI)-driven proctored examination software that enabled them to resume term tests during lockdowns.
 However, those willing to adapt to these technologies voluntarily will gain an edge over time.

 Perks of the hybrid model

-The rise in popularity of hybrid education has also proven to be favorable to both students as well as institution management.
+The rise in popularity of hybrid education has also proven to be favourable to both students as well as institution management.
 Students get to experience the best of both worlds.

 Another major advantage is that they can learn from thought leaders from across the world through online workshops and sessions.